Red Wine Beef Stew (French-Style)

 Traditionally made on the stovetop in a very large earthenware dish called a daubiere, it’s slow-cooking at its best, rich with tender beef, herbs, and red wine.

-While dinner is bubbling away in the oven, all you’ll need to do later is slice some crusty French bread and toss mixed greens for a salad.
-Win!
+The hands-on prep work takes about 25 minutes, and then the oven does the work.
+While dinner is bubbling away in the oven, all you’ll need to do is slice some crusty French bread and make this radicchio salad.

 A Dutch oven is the best slow-cooker!